Trying to get a handle on your student loans but don't know where to begin?

 You can settle student loan debt, but there’s no guarantee that you will.
 Your settlement options often turns on the lender’s willingness to settle.
 Sometimes, they can be motivated to waive collection charges and unpaid interest.
 Other times, they're willing to waive part of the interest balance and principal balance.
 And on rarer instances, they're willing to settle the student debt for pennies on the dollar.

-How your settlement agreement ends up looking will likely be influenced by several factors:
+The exact structure of your settlement agreement will likely be influenced by several factors like: